jorge-antares/youtube_api/README.md

 # youtube_api
-Repo to communicate with the YouTube API, and collect and analyze data from it.
+Repository to communicate, collect, and analyze data from the YouTube API.